-GPS is based on accurately measuring the propagation time of signals transmitted from satellites to the user's receiver.
-A nominal constellation of 24 satellites together with some active spares in six orbital planes 20,000 km over ground provides a minimum of four satellites to be in view 24 hours a day at every point of the globe.
-Four satellites need to be received simultaneously if both receiver position (x, y, z) and receiver clock offset from GPS system time must be computed.
-All the satellites are monitored by control stations which determine the exact orbit parameters as well as the clock offset of the satellites' on-board atomic clocks.
-These parameters are uploaded to the satellites and become part of a navigation message which is retransmitted by the satellites in order to pass that information to the user's receiver.
+GPS and GLONASS are satellite-based radio-positioning, navigation, and time-transfer systems.
+They are based on accurately measuring the propagation time of signals transmitted from satellites to the user's receiver.
+A fully operational constellation of more than 24 GPS satellites and 21 GLONASS satellites together with several active spares in six (GPS) respectively three (GLONASS) orbital planes in 20183 km (GPS) respectively 19100 km (GLONASS) over ground provides a minimum of four satellites to be in view 24 hours a day at every point of the globe.
+Four satellites need to be received simultaneously if both receiver position (x, y, z) and receiver clock offset from GPS/GLONASS system time must be computed.
+All the satellites are monitored by control stations which determine the exact orbit parameters as well as the clock offset of the satellites ́ on-board atomic clocks.
+These parameters are uploaded to the satellites and become part of a navigation message which is retransmitted by the satellites in order to pass that information to the user ́s receiver.